Goods, Bads, and Dailies: Lessons for Conducting Great Critiques

 Each of the several dozen SYM Chosen Ones sessions I attended was conducted the same way.
-Four kids would perform and for each one the chapter’s vice president, a 15-16 year old, would make a brief professional introduction.
+Four kids would perform and before each performance the chapter’s vice president, a 15-16 year-old, would make a brief professional introduction.
 The audience would applaud and the performer would start their five-minute routine.
 Once completed and after the well-deserved rousing applause, the VP would return and ask for “Goods and Bads”—their code word for critique.

 At the end, the senior adult advisors, many of whom are themselves famous professional magicians, would offer advice following the same goods and bads model the kids used.
 In many cases, they would just agree and amplify the advice that the other kids had already offered.
 Then the performer would thank everyone, step off the stage, and the process would repeat for the next child performer.

 Having it work exactly the same way each time put the performers at ease.
 They knew exactly what to do and could concentrate first on their performance and then on the feedback they were receiving.
 It’s stressful enough presenting your work and getting the feedback without worrying about what’s next and how it comes together.